A source for the stories of Noah's flood?

 Scientists.
 They have based their theories of astrophysics,

-geology, paleontology, linguistics, and anthropology upon the creation, flood and
+geology, paleontology, linguistics, and anthropology upon the creation stories, flood and

 Tower of Babel stories in the book of Genesis.
 In particular,